gorkaerana/sukaldari/README.md

 `sukaldari` is a recipe framework, and Python library designed for flexibility.

 ## Data model
-Recipes are formed by structs `Recipe`, `Ingredient` and `Step`--described in the below three tables, respectively; or in JSON Schema format below them.
+Recipes are formed by structs `Recipe`, `Ingredient` and `Step`; which are described, respectively, in the below three tables.
 - `Recipe` struct.

 | Attribute name | Attribute type |